 Although there have been some recoveries of British-ringed House Martins in Europe and Africa, their migration strategies and routes are poorly understood.

 The development of tiny tracking devices, known as geolocators, has revolutionised our understanding of how small birds migrate.
 We had hoped to fit tracking devices to House Martins in 2013 to begin to unravel the mystery of their migration.
 However, with cutting-edge technology like this, our plans must be informed by our growing experiences with other species and used alongside the latest information gathered from international colleagues.
-Reports from House Martin tracking projects in Belgium and Sweden, with similar (though not identical) devices, show low return rates of tagged birds and, while this could be the result of a number of factors, our scientists decided that we should not deploy the tags.
+Reports from House Martin tracking projects in Belgium and Sweden, and more recently from Hungary, with similar (though not identical) devices, show low return rates of tagged birds and, while this could be the result of a number of factors, our scientists decided that we should not deploy the tags.